 Cooking is the only art that we can learn without going to any guru.
-So, most home chefs also don’t know why they sometimes need to put more pressure on their kitchen knife.
+So, most home chefs also don’t know why they sometimes need to put more pressure on their kitchen knives.

 It happens every few weeks, and it happens regularly; it happens because they don’t know what is the best way to sharpen kitchen knives.